syncfusion-content/maui-docs/MAUI/LinearProgressBar/Overview.md

 ---
 layout: post
-title: About .NET MAUI ProgressBar control | Syncfusion
+title: About .NET MAUI SfLinearProgressBar control | Syncfusion
-description: Learn here all about the introduction of Syncfusion .NET MAUI ProgressBar (Progress Bar) control, its elements and more.
+description: Learn here all about the introduction of Syncfusion .NET MAUI SfLinearProgressBar (Progress Bar) control, its elements and more.
 platform: MAUI
-control: ProgressBar
+control: SfLinearProgressBar
 documentation: ug
 ---

 # .NET MAUI SfLinearProgressBar (Linear Progress Bar) Overview

-The .NET MAUI ProgressBar shows task progress with customizable visuals.
+The .NET MAUI SfLinearProgressBar shows task progress with customizable visuals.
 It has features for displaying progress in rectangular shape, determinate and indeterminate states, segments, smooth animation, and a difining range with different colors.

 ### Key features